 Tokyo to Izumoshi – Sunrise Seto – May 2019

 This was a fun trip!
 I had wanted to ride the Sunrise Izumo/Seto for a while.. especially as all the overnight trains are going the way of the Dodo!
-This service departs Tokyo at 10pm each night and splits at Okayama to to then arrive at either Izumoshi or Takamatsu (sometimes extended to Kotohira.)
+This service departs Tokyo at 10pm each night, splitting at Okayama with each set then arriving at either Izumoshi or Takamatsu (sometimes extended to Kotohira.)
 I was intent on visiting the north coast of Honshu and so chose the Sunrise Izumo.
 Thanks to the JR Rail Pass, it's easy to get to Tokyo in time for dinner, with the train then waiting for you at Tokyo Station for the 10pm departure.
 The train cannot be boarded in the Osaka area as it passes through at around 4am.

 Not wanting to waste a trip to Tokyo, I got there mid-afternoon and went up to the usual Urawa area for a few photos.